2021: Financial Review

 Treasurer’s Report

-The Consortium finished the year with a deficit of 87 thousand dollars, which is just over 7% of revenue and broadly in line with expectations.
-The decision was taken to continue to deliver planned activity and fund the deficit from strategic reserves in order to achieve our objectives.
+The Consortium finished the year with a surplus of 164 thousand dollars, which is just over 12% of revenue and exceeded expectations.

 Alison Long